breadberry-prime/rapidcoder-frontend/README.md

-Understood, let's simplify the message to reflect that the repository was primarily a prototype or a first demo, and that its functionalities have been moved elsewhere.
-Here's a more concise revision for the `README.md`:

----

 # Rapidcoder - Initial Prototype

 **Notice:** This repository was initially created as a prototype or first demo (MVP) for Rapidcoder.
 It no longer contains the project's main functionalities, as they have been moved to a different location.
 This repository is kept for historical reference and is not actively maintained.